Cecilapp/Cecil/docs/3-Templates.md

 ### Text translation

-Uses the `trans` tag or filter to translate a text in templates.
+Uses the `trans` tag to translate a text in templates.

 ```twig
 {% trans "Publication date:" %}